wlwl2/keymap-display/README.md

 Press 'alt-d' to toggle the keymap display.

-Currently only supports custom keymaps, not reassigned default keymaps, or any other keymaps.
+Currently only supports custom keymaps and keymaps from packages, not reassigned default keymaps.

-Todo: test on many keymaps being displayed.
+Todo: add support for all keymaps and maybe a search bar.